rjsf-team/react-jsonschema-form/docs/api-reference/utility-functions.md

 Returns the superset of `formData` that includes the given set updated to include any missing fields that have computed to have defaults provided in the `schema`.

 #### Parameters
-- validator: ValidatorType - An implementation of the `ValidatorType` interface that will be used when necessary
+- validator: ValidatorType<T> - An implementation of the `ValidatorType` interface that will be used when necessary
 - theSchema: RJSFSchema - The schema for which the default state is desired
 - [formData]: T - The current formData, if any, onto which to provide any missing defaults
 - [rootSchema]: RJSFSchema - The root schema, used to primarily to look up `$ref`s